How to simulate multi-qubit circuits in quantum computing

 )

-# Evolve the initial state with the unitary to get the final state
+# Evolve the initial state with the unitaries.

 # Run simulation.